Telenovela: Uruguay

+Venezuela

-VenezuelaSee RCTV, Venevisión and TelevenTelenovelas in Venezuela are mainly produced by RCTV, Venevisión and Televen.
+Telenovelas in Venezuela are mainly produced by RCTV, Venevisión and Televen.
 Like Televisa in Mexico, Venevision controls a large portion of the entertainment industry in that country.
 Some of Venevision's telenovelas were also broadcast on Univision in the United States until the late 2000s.
 Some major telenovelas produced in Venevision include Amor Comprado, Dulce Enemiga, Cara Sucia, Bellisima and Pecado de Amor.

 Venezuela is one of the largest producers of telenovelas in the world, with up to 279 serials of this style have aired to date.
 Many of the major productions have been syndicated to Colombia, Brazil, Mexico, Peru, Ecuador, Spain, Italy, Japan, and the United States, among other countries.

 In the beginning, Venezuelan telenovelas followed the telenovela rosa format of a poor Cinderella who falls in love with Prince charming.
 Later in the 1980s, writers began writing realistic telenovelas that reflected everyday life of the common citizens where the audience could relate with the characters with telenovelas such as El sol sale para todos, Natalia de 8 a 9 and La señora de Cárdenas.
 The most famous of such telenovelas was Por estás calles which ran from 1992 to 1994.
 Another popular telenovela genre was the mystery telenovela which involved a serial killer with telenovelas such as Angélica Pecado, La Mujer de Judas and La viuda joven which became successful during their original run and were sold to several countries around the world.

 In recent years, telenovela production has declined in the country especially after the closure of RCTV which was a major telenovela producer and exporter.
 Channels such as Venevisión end up producing only one national production per year.
 Government sanctions and regulations on media content has led to self-censorship of telenovela writers, also leading to reduced telenovela production.